 Development of individual leadership capabilities and organizational capacity for change.

 Strategies for creating a collective intelligence with senior level reports and a college-wide energy for innovation and growth.

 Models and case study references for responding to emerging organizational challenges and issues.

-Access to trusted advisors and resources within the Wheelhouse and among the Institute cohort.
+Access to a community or trusted colleagues and advisors within the Wheelhouse and among the Institute cohort.

 Knowledge and skills necessary to support longevity in leadership positions that will ensure the lasting impact of CEO commitment to a college or organization.

 Sign up here to join the Wheelhouse email list and receive periodic updates about our research, publications, and leadership institutes.

 Sign up here if you are interested in learning more about participation in our institutes.

 During Session 3 of the Wheelhouse Institute on Leadership, the Fellows engaged California Community Colleges Chancellor Eloy Ortiz Oakley in a conversation about the important and ambitious goals attached to his strategic vision for the colleges.
 This session took place in an informal setting conducive to candid sharing of ideas, challenges and aspirations.
 We’re grateful to the Chancellor Oakley for joining us at UC Davis.

 On Feb.
 3, 2017, Dr. Matt Miller guided the first class of the Wheelhouse Institute on Leadership through its first case studies.
 He is a lecturer on education and associate dean for learning and teaching at the Harvard Graduate School of Education specializing in higher education.